amyo29/beepboop/readme.md

 - Login and Sign Up with email logic
 - Firebase setup and related logic

-#### Amy Ouyang (Release 40%, Overall 40%)
-- Setup Firestore and migrated alarm data storage from Core Data to Firebase Firestore
-- Configured Firestore backend integration and database
-- Added functionality for automatic and immediate adding, retrieving, deleting, and modifying alarms in Firestore in real-time
-- Added functionality for storing alarms in Firestore
-- Added functionality for retrieving alarms in Firestore
-- Added functionality for alarm recurrence
-- Add Friends screen UI and functionality
-- Share Friends screen UI and functionality
-- Majority of UI work on Home and Alarm Creation screens
-- Home screen (table view and tab bar) UI and logic
-- Logic for Alarm Creation view controller
-- Logic for populating UI with data from CoreData and user input
-- Logic for extracting time/date to display on alarm table view cells
-- Logic for adding and deleting alarms on Home screen
-- Logic for turning alarms on/off through a switch
-- Logic for enabling/disabling Alarm notifications
-- Logic for allowing notifications through user permissions
-- Importing and setting custom fonts

 #### Evan Peng (Release 10%, Overall 10%)
 - Logic for Notifications Screen